Key steps for TEDx sponsorship

 - Be as creative as possible -- find artistic ways to present themselves

-- Experiment with new ideas
+- Share their new ideas and expertise

-- Engage the community in meaningful ways (think about TED initiatives, and how sponsors can support them in a local way)
+- Engage the community in meaningful ways

 - Demonstrate firsts (TEDx events are launch pads for new ideas)